Kailyn Lowry Seeking Sympathy From ‘Teen Mom’ Fans After Javi Marroquin Problems

 Kailyn Lowry felt very uncomfortable when her estranged husband, Javi Marroquin, returned home from his deployment on this week’s episode of Teen Mom 2.
-Javi was excited to see his children after spending 6 months away from them, but he had no idea how his life would be now that he didn’t have a home to come back to, a wife who was busy with divorce filings, and how he had to go purchase all of his belongings again.
+Javi was excited to see his children after spending six months away from them, but he had no idea how his life would be now that he didn’t have a home to come back to, a wife who was busy with divorce filings, and how he had to go purchase all of his belongings again.
 He couldn’t even borrow his children’s car seats from his wife without her making a scene.
 And now, it sounds like Kailyn may be looking for some understanding and perhaps even sympathy because she doesn’t know how someone could tear someone else apart without knowing them.

 According to a new tweet, Kailyn Lowry tweeted a question to her followers about how people treat one another, but she made sure to mention that she wasn’t referring to herself.
 But the question can easily be answered by looking at how she’s treated Javi on the last couple of episodes of Teen Mom 2.
 If she had treated Javi with some respect, fans probably wouldn’t be so critical of Lowry.